ST. CROIX INSIGHTS

 Photo by Headway

-It seems like in today’s world, most individuals reach a point in their career and just…settle in.
-There’s nothing wrong with that; the world is changing, and so are many things in our daily lives.
-With so much to demand our attention, it’s easy for personal and professional development to take a back seat.
-Now is the time to change that, and there’s a plethora of resources to help with the transition.
+In today’s world, it appears that many individuals reach a certain point in their careers and simply settle in.
+There’s nothing inherently wrong with that; the world is evolving, and so are many aspects of our daily lives.
+With numerous demands vying for our attention, personal and professional development often ends up on the back burner.
+Now is the opportune moment to alter that course, and fortunately, there’s an abundance of resources available to assist in this transition.

-But no matter who you are or what you do for a living, it’s important to spend time each month—ideally throughout the year—exercising your mind, developing new skills, and keeping abreast of the industry trends and best practices.
-All of this will benefit you personally, and it will add value back to your business or your employer.
+No matter who you are or what you do for a living, it’s important to spend time each month—ideally throughout the year—exercising your mind, developing new skills, and keeping abreast of the industry trends and best practices.
+These efforts significantly contribute to your professional growth and add value to your business or your employer.

 There are many free and low-cost ways to keep growing.

-- Subscribe to blogs and social media accounts of industry leaders
+- Subscribing to blogs and social media accounts of industry leaders

-- Talk with your competitors about their best practices
+- Conversing with competitors about their best practices

-This last point is an often-overlooked but crucial step in your continuing personal and professional development.
+This last point is often overlooked but crucial in your continuing personal and professional development.
 You can learn so much from other people—especially competitors—and talking shop with others in your industry is an important opportunity to see things from a different perspective.

 Brown and ripe or green and growing—it’s your choice!